awalterschulze/goderive/Readme.md

 The `deriveSorted` function is useful for deterministically ranging over maps when used with `deriveKeys`.
 This feature requires Go 1.8
+derivedSorted does create a copy of its input, so that it does not mutate its input.
+This does sacrifice some efficiency.

 ### TODO